tanazimmer/Matplotlib-challenge/README.md

 # Matplotlib-challenge
-## Week 4 of Data Analytics and Visualization
-### Primary Coding Language: Python with Matplotlib in Jupypter Notebook
+## Primary Coding Language: Python with Matplotlib in Jupypter Notebook
 Your tasks are to do the following:

 Using data provided which contains results from an animal study testing drug regimens for tumor treatment, complete the following tasks: